 Founded in Japan in 1980, Muji is a shortened form of "Mujirushi Ryohin," meaning "no-brand quality goods."
 As such, packaging and labels are all simple black-and-white text, with very little in the way of traditional branding.
 The minimalist "no brand" aesthetic has created a cult following over the years, and it's easy to see why.
-The Portland store allows you to personalize things with an onsite embroidery machine that monograms totes and clothing (the cost is $3 per design or letter).
+The Portland store allows you to personalize things with an onsite embroidery machine that monograms totes and clothing (the cost is $3 per design or for up to 10 letters).
 On the home goods side, a special stamp set with custom Portland designs is on display for shoppers to perfect their custom notebook or gift wrap.

 Can't get enough Muji?

 Next Monday, November 26, Muji Masaaki Kanai travels from Tokyo to give a talk at the Portland Art Museum on the store's history and unique sense of design.
 Moderated by Mitsuhiro Yamazaki, Ziba's "international strategist," the discussion will also feature Nike’s chief of design, John Hoke, and Schoolhouse Electric & Supply Co. cofounders Brian Faherty and Sara Fritsch.